chinamike65/hugo-tuolesi/content/book6/book6en.md

 Since the middle period of Mahayana Buddhism in ancient India, there have been many works on the interpretation of Buddhist scriptures.

-For example, these masters such as Nagarjuna, Wusang, etc. were all masters in the middle stage of Mahayana Buddhism, and these masters wrote a lot of commentaries on Buddhist scriptures.
+For example, these masters such as Nagarjuna, Asanga, etc. were all masters in the middle stage of Mahayana Buddhism, and these masters wrote a lot of commentaries on Buddhist scriptures.

 In the late period of Mahayana Buddhism in ancient India, there were more great siddhas.

-For example, Yue Cheng Bodhisattva, Chen Na Bodhisattva, Dharma Bodhisattva, etc., were all masters in the late period of Mahayana Buddhism, and more theories on the interpretation of scriptures were published during this period.
+For example, Chandrakirti Bodhisattva, Chen Na Bodhisattva, Dharma Bodhisattva, etc., were all masters in the late period of Mahayana Buddhism, and more theories on the interpretation of scriptures were published during this period.

 Chinese Buddhism has a history of more than 2,100 years.
 When Buddhism entered China, it was the early stage of Mahayana Buddhism in ancient India.

 Therefore, Chinese Buddhism began to translate classics in the early days of Mahayana Buddhism in ancient India.
 When it came to the middle and late stages of Mahayana Buddhism in ancient India, the masters in the Chinese believed that the scriptures and discussions of Mahayana Buddhism had all been translated satisfactorily.
 The translation also stopped.

-When the translation of Chinese scriptures stopped, Buddhism had just entered the Tibetan area.
+When the translation of Chinese scriptures stopped, Buddhism had just entered Tibet.

 Tibetan Buddhism has a history of only 1,300 years, which is more than 700 years behind Chinese Buddhism.